lumy/EternityII/README.md

 ### Workflows.
 Running Scripts

-  The workflow start by running the script called main then the script render
+  The workflow starts by running the script called main then the script render

   ```bash
   $ python main.py